 Continue joint efforts aimed at ensuring the full implementation of the 12 August 2008 Six-Point Agreement and its subsequent implementing measures.

-Continue joint efforts for meaningful international field involvement in Georgia including the full implementation of the mandate of the European Union Monitoring Mission in Georgia (EUMM Georgia);
+Continue joint efforts and undertake steps towards meaningful international field involvement in Georgia, including the full implementation of the mandate of the European Union Monitoring Mission in Georgia (EUMM Georgia);

-Continue working towards enabling the safe, dignified and voluntary return of all IDPs and refugees to places of initial residence in line with principles of international law;
+Intensify [EU: Intensify Continue] working [GE: Intensify working Work] towards enabling the safe, dignified and voluntary return of all IDPs and refugees to places of origin in line with principles of international law;

 Taking steps towards the sustainable solution to conflict and without prejudice to the existing formats for addressing the conflict-related issues, the peaceful conflict resolution will constitute one of the central subjects on the agenda of political dialogue between the Parties, as well as in the dialogue with other relevant international actors.